 With an independent approach and diverse market experience, we support a broad range of clients, from tier one semiconductor companies to world-leading brands.
 Our particular strengths in chip strategies, bespoke system architectures and design and development ensure the optimal technical and commercial solution.

 Our multidisciplinary expertise, combined with an independent, unbiased approach, enables us to exploit insights from diverse markets.

 This enables us to evaluate radical new ideas prior to launch, develop concepts to verify new IP and overcome technical hurdles to secure orders and reach volume manufacture.

 Satimo Stargate 64

-This anechoic radio and antenna test chamber is 20 foot cube, where we can carry out automated three-dimensional measurement and visualization of wireless device behaviour and test body-worn technology using body phantoms or real live test subjects.
+This anechoic radio and antenna test chamber is a highly sophisticated 20ft cube.
+Inside, we carry out automated three-dimensional measurement and visualization of wireless device behavior and test body-worn technology using body phantoms or real live test subjects.
 This helps us to understand and optimize real-word RF performance of products such as smart implants (including implanted telemetry), connected drug delivery devices and wearables.

 EMC test chamber

 Our fully-shielded ETS-Lindgren anechoic test chamber is suitable for a wide range of EMC and RF testing, which is essential for new devices.
 It allows us to test for unwanted radiation and susceptibility to interference at an early stage with the results fed directly into product design, rather than later on when changes will be expensive to implement.